Wembley Stadium (1923): Speedway

 Between 1936 and 1960 Wembley hosted all of the first 15 finals of the Speedway World Championship.
 It hosted another nine World Finals before the last one at Wembley took place in 1981 in front of 92,500 fans, just shy of the venue's record speedway attendance of 95,000 set at the 1938 World Final.

-Riders who won the World Championship at Wembley include; inaugural champion Lionel Van Praag (Australia), Jack Milne (United States), Bluey Wilkinson (Australia), Tommy Price (England), Freddie Williams (Wales), Jack Young (Australia – the first two-time winner, first back-to-back winner and the first second division rider to win the title), Ronnie Moore (New Zealand), Ove Fundin (Sweden), Barry Briggs (New Zealand), Peter Craven (England), Björn Knutsson (Sweden), Ole Olsen (Denmark), Bruce Penhall (United States – the winner of the 1981 World Final), and legendary New Zealand rider Ivan Mauger.
+Riders who won the World Championship at Wembley include; inaugural champion Lionel Van Praag (Australia), Jack Milne (United States), Bluey Wilkinson (Australia), Tommy Price (England), Freddie Williams (Wales), Jack Young (Australia – the first two-time winner, first back-to-back winner and the first second division rider to win the title), Ronnie Moore (New Zealand), Ove Fundin (Sweden), Barry Briggs (New Zealand), Peter Craven (England), Björn Knutson (Sweden), Ole Olsen (Denmark), Bruce Penhall (United States – the winner of the 1981 World Final), and legendary New Zealand rider Ivan Mauger.
 With four wins, Sweden's Ove Fundin won the most World Championships at Wembley, winning in 1956, 1960, 1963 and 1967.

 Wembley also hosted the Final of the Speedway World Team Cup in 1968, 1970 and 1973 won by Great Britain (1968 and 1973) and Sweden (1970).

 The speedway track at Wembley Stadium was 345 m in length and was notoriously difficult to ride for those not used to it.
 Despite regularly being used for World Championship and other British championship meetings, Wembley long had a reputation as a track that was difficult to pass on which often led to processional racing.
 Among those who never performed well there despite their credentials include 1973 World Champion Jerzy Szczakiel (who won his title at home in Poland and two weeks later under difficult circumstances failed to score in the World Team Cup Final at Wembley), while others such as Ivan Mauger and Ole Olsen often seemed to find their best form at the stadium.
 The track itself was located inside of the greyhound racing track, but intersected the stadium's playing field at the corners.
 The pits were located in the tunnel at the eastern end of the stadium.

 The track record at Wembley will forever be held by Denmark's World Champion of 1984, 1985 & 1988 Erik Gundersen.
 In Heat 6 of the 1981 World Final, Gundersen set the 4-lap record (clutch start) of 66.8 seconds.
 As this was the last time the stadium was used for speedway racing, it remains the track record.

 Stock car racing

 Two meetings were held at Wembley in 1974 promoted by Trevor Redmond.
 The first meeting held featured BriSCA Formula 1 Stock Cars and National Hot Rods.
-The second meeting featured the BriSCA Formula 2 Stock Cars World Final with F1's in support.
+The second meeting featured the BriSCA Formula 2 Stock Cars World Final with F1s in support.
 Before the first meeting the Wembley groundsman threatened to resign over possible damage to the hallowed turf.
 The pitch was surrounded by wooden beams and little damage was caused.